Print free bioLOGY bingo cards or adjust them,

 Printed Players: Print PDF bingo cards and physically scratch the cards.

-For instance, caller can be either Printed or Online.
+For example, caller can be either Offline or Virtual.

-And players can be Printed or Online or a combo of both.
+And players can be Offline or Virtual or a combination of both.

 Step-By-Step:

-Start by downloading the bioLOGY PDF by clicking on the "Print" button above.
+Start by getting the bioLOGY PDF by clicking on the "Print" button above.

 Open the PDF and print it.

-For random drawing, you can print another copy of the call list, cut, fold and then pull them randomly at play time.
+For random drawing, you can print another copy of the call list, cut, fold and then draw them randomly at play time.

 Cut the bingo cards at the cut marks if there are more than 1 bingo cards per page.

 Give one card to each player.
-For marking, you can use pens.
-Crayons are the cheapest.
+For marking, you can use pencils.
+Crayons cost the least.

-Choose one person to be the caller.
-If you are playing in a small group, the caller may as well play along with their own Bingo card.
+Pick one person to be the caller.
+If you are playing in a small group, the caller may also play along with their own Bingo card.

-The caller starts the game by randomly pulling an item from the call list and saying it to everyone.
+The caller initiates the game by randomly pulling an item from the call list and saying it to everyone.

-The players check their cards to see if they have the announced word.
+The players look at their cards to see if they have the announced word.
 If they do, they mark that word.

-The first player to finish a horizontal, vertical, or a diagonal line of crossed items shouts "Bingo!" and wins the game.
+The first player to finish a horizontal, vertical, or a diagonal line of marked items shouts "Bingo!" and wins the play.

-The caller verifies that the items crossed off form a correct line as per the Bingo card and call list.
+The caller validates that the items marked form a correct line as per the Bingo card and call list.

-You can play for multiple patterns or a full card blackout for an extended game.
+You can play for different patterns or a full card blackout for a longer play.